Charlie McClintock

-Charlie McClintock is an American politician serving as a member of the Iowa Senate for the 42nd district.
+Charlie McClintock (born 1970) is an American politician serving as a member of the Iowa Senate for the 42nd district.
 Originally elected in November 2020 as a member of the Iowa House of Representatives from the 95th district, he assumed that office on January 11, 2021.
-In November of 2022, he was elected to the state senate and assumed that position on January 9, 2023.
+In November 2022, he was elected to the state senate and assumed that position on January 9, 2023.

 Education

 McClintock earned a Bachelor of Science degree in criminal justice administration from University of Phoenix and is a Master of Business Administration candidate at Liberty University.